john-klein/john-klein.github.io/index.md

 # Responsibility

 I have been leading the automation teaching team since 2012.
-This has 12 tenured members, 4 non teaching staff members and from 2 to 6 temporary members.
+This team has 12 tenured members, 4 non teaching staff members and from 2 to 6 temporary members.
 We are responsible for teaching units dealing with computer engineering, automatic control and signal processing in the faculty of sciences of technologies.
+We teach every year to around 500 students.